 SARN develops campaigns and projects in the South to end racial disparities in criminal justice, economic opportunities, education, environmental justice and health care.
 We’re a network of activists who cross the lines of race, gender, class, age and immigration status to build community relationships in the South.

-Theresa El-Amin, Chair
+Theresa El-Amin, Board Chair

 Rita Gonzalez, Co-Vice Chair